Fight Traffic Ticket in WashingtonPage OverviewSUMMARY: How to Fight a Washington Traffic Ticket

-In Washington you must choose from one of three options, as indicated on the citation:
+In Washington you must choose from one of three options after receiving a traffic ticket, as indicated on the citation:

 - Request a mitigation hearing.

 Follow the directions on your WA traffic ticket.
 Regardless of plea, it must be entered before the due date on the traffic ticket.
 In most cases, this will be 15 days from the infraction date.
 If you can't find your ticket, learn what steps to take in our Lost Traffic Ticket page.